jxmot/sensornet/README.md

+# PLEASE DO NOT USE THIS REPO!

+**I'm in the process of trying to understand how to update the submodules to match their corresponding repositories.**

 # sensornet

 SensorNet - An IoT project that connects ESP8266 based sensors through a NodeJS server which forwards sensor data to a database.
 The web client retrieves the data from the database.